renato-viana/renato-viana/README.md

 ## 👋 Hi there!
 I'm <a href="https://linkedin.com/in/renato-borges-viana"><img src="https://img.shields.io/badge/-Renato%20Borges%20Viana-0077B5?style=flat&logo=Linkedin&logoColor=white"/></a> :brazil:

-👨‍💻 Back-end developer specialized in Java and Kotlin, with a proven track record of creating robust web solutions within the AWS ecosystem.
-My experience encompasses the implementation of complex back-end architectures and significant contribution to the development and maintenance of web applications.
-One of my most notable projects involved an application that increased the operational efficiency of the company by enabling the validation of new insurance policies.
+👨‍💻 Back-End Specialist in Java and Python, with a focus on automation, web development, and DevOps practices.
+I have a solid track record in implementing robust and secure back-end architectures, and in creating web solutions in the AWS ecosystem.
+One of my most notable projects increased the operational efficiency of the company through the validation of insurance policies.

 🔍 Is recognized for problem-solving ability, teamwork ethic, and effective communication.